-Site Relations of Vegetation.
+The Forest: River-Bottom to Hilltop.
 Although the major forest regions occupy hundreds of square miles, they are by no means homogeneous throughout.
 Among many factors which cause local variations in vegetation are the changes in moisture and soil associated with the ascent of a slope from a stream to a hilltop.
-This mural illustrates an idealized slope in northwestern New Jersey.
+This mural illustrates an idealized slope in the eastern portion of the oak-hickory forest region.

 Mixed Hardwood Forest Group.
 Mixed hardwood forests occupy a large portion of the eastern United States.
 In the moist coves or small valleys of the Great Smoky Mountains the community perhaps reaches its maximum development.
 Here as many as 30 species of trees may contribute to the leafy canopy of the forest.
 A number of species of trees attain their maximum size in the area.
-This group, collected in Great Smoky National Park near Gatlinburg.
-Tennessee. contains 12 species of trees.
+This group, collected in Great Smoky National Park near Gatlinburg, Tennessee, contains 12 species of trees.
 Outstanding among these are the giant tuliptree, the scaly-barked sweet buckeye, and the silver bell, shown in bloom near the center of the group.